kudobuilder/kudo/keps/0009-operator-toolkit.md

 - **version**: String defining the version of a given operator
 - **tasks**: A map of tasks that can be run.
 These are the atomic runnable unit of a KUDO operator, and are made up of a series of YAML manifests.
 These are defined more in detail in [Tasks](#tasks).
 - **plans**: A map of plans that can be run.
 These are the core partitioning unit of a KUDO operator.
-A plan is intended to run a single "operations task" for a operator, such as backup, restore, deployment, or update.
+A plan is intended to run a single "operations task" for an operator, such as backup, restore, deployment, or update.
 This is defined in detail in [Plans](#plans)

 This file undergoes a Go template pass on Instance instantiation before being parsed.
 This is described more in detail in [Extensions and Bases](#extensions-and-bases)